osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 There are two ways to create a waypoint: automatically and manually.

-**Automatically**, a waypoint is created, when the user takes an audio/video/photo note when the Trip recording is in progress, regardless of the geolocation tied: current position, or any place.
+**Automatically**, a waypoint is created, in case if the user takes an audio/video/photo note when the Trip recording is in progress, regardless of the geolocation tied to the current position, or any place, and thus, regardless of the means used for that: if it is the [Widget](/osmand/widgets/info-widgets#-audio-video-notes-widget-android), or the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android).

-All waypoints added in this case get an automatically assigned name.
+All waypoints added automatically get an automatically assigned name.
 The name is created, according to the format specified below for an audio/video/photo file, and has a [shortlink](https://wiki.openstreetmap.org/wiki/Shortlink).
-The example of waypoints on the figure above shows first four waypoints on the track created automatically, and the last one was created manually.
+The example of the waypoints on the figure above shows automatically and manually created waypoints, where first four were created automatically, and the last one - manually.

 **Manually**, a waypoint is created via the [Context menu](/osmand/map/map-context-menu#-audiovideo-note-android), as follows:

 1. Select the required audio/video/photo note on the map;
 2. Tap **Actions**, and then tap **Add track**.
-3. Select the required track to add the new waypoint to.
+3. Select the track that the waypoint is intended to be added to.
-4. The {% data variables.android-values.quick_action_add_gpx %} dialog opens, and allows the user to set some properties, like the name to the waypoint, an icon, color, etc. Once done, tap **Save**.
+4. The *{% data variables.android-values.quick_action_add_gpx %}* dialog opens, and allows the user to set some properties, like: the name to the waypoint, an icon, color, etc. Once done, tap **Save**.

 >**NOTE**: The name of a manually created waypoint can be established by the user.